Etimo/diamonds2/src/gameengine/README.md

 ./node_modules/.bin/ts-node src/gameengine/cli-example.ts
 ```

+This implementation outputs the board to the console and plays using an example bot.

 ## Game object providers

 Game object providers react to events around the board itself, such as when a board is initialized and when objects are added or removed.